 - LigerBots preseason training starts with projects that get new members working hands-on in the shop, with robot components, as fast as possible.
 In the fall, LigerBots run training sessions in many of our 20 team skill areas, including ten in technical areas.
-Examples from 2021 include: - Manufacturing, building, and wiring a custom chassis to serve as the basis for an outreach robot - Prototyping new mechanisms to handle an array of game pieces - Using simulations of mechanisms to write training software for Arduinos, and then testing it on the previous year's robot
+Examples from 2022 include: - Strategizing, brainstorming mechanisms, and prototyping the mechanisms for a previous FRC game. - Building and testing our first competition-ready swerve drive. - Prototyping new mechanisms to handle an array of game pieces. - Using simulations of mechanisms to write training software for Arduinos, and then test it on the previous year's robot.